JovanAbil/practicehub/src/management/24-UPDATES-PIECEWISE.md

 4. If it still shows literal `[[piecewise|...]]`, you either edited the wrong line (double-check the `text-sm mb-3` / `mb-2` className) or forgot the import in §9a.

 ### 9e.
 Optional — DRY it up

-If you don't want to duplicate the wrapper logic across files, extract it into `src/components/PiecewiseFunction.tsx` as a named export:
+If you don't want to duplicate the wrapper logic across files, see **§10** below.
+It is the exact same refactor, but written as a complete copy-paste recipe for every file so you don't have to figure out the one-liners yourself.

+---

+## 10. DRY Shortcut — `PiecewiseAwareText` one-liners (RECOMMENDED)

+Instead of pasting the bulky IIFE blocks from §1b and §9 into four different files, do this:

+1. Add **one** shared component export to `PiecewiseFunction.tsx`.
+2. In the same four files, replace each stem `<MathText>` with a single-line `<PiecewiseAwareText>`.

+Same behavior, zero duplication, much less code to maintain.

+### 10a.
+Add the export to `src/components/PiecewiseFunction.tsx`

+Open the file.
+The last existing line is the closing brace of `parsePiecewiseToken` (around line 86).
+Paste this **after** that function and **before** the end of the file:

 ```tsx
 export const PiecewiseAwareText = ({
   text,